Welburn Hall College

 The Key Stage 5 curriculum for students in the College is an inspiring and enriching model designed to develop independent enquirers, creative thinkers, team workers, self-managers, effective participators and reflective learners.

-Developing functional skills in literacy and numeracy complements vocational studies to enable students to take their place in society and to be active participants in their community leading a healthy, fulfilling and well balanced lifestyle.
+Developing functional skills in English and Maths complements vocational studies and work experience programmes to enable students to take their place in society and to be active participants in their community leading a healthy, fulfilling and well balanced lifestyle.

 Students are encouraged to be active participants in the design of their curriculum pathway to support onward progression.